18F/handbook/_pages/software-tools/github.md

 ## Tips

-- **Document your workflow.** There are many different ways to use GitHub, and each different team of people at 18F (likely) uses it differently.
+- **Document your workflow.** There are many different ways to use GitHub, and each different team of people at TTS (likely) uses it differently.
 That said, teams should document their desired git workflow for each project, such as in your repository's `contributing.md` file.
 The 18F-Site team offers a good example with [their GitHub wiki](https://github.com/18F/18f.gsa.gov/wiki/How-we-Git).
-In 18F's [development guide](https://engineering.18f.gov/), there are [code review questions](https://engineering.18f.gov/code-review) that your team may want to go over as you think about documentation.
+In TTS's [development guide](https://engineering.18f.gov/), there are [code review questions](https://engineering.18f.gov/code-review) that your team may want to go over as you think about documentation.

 - **Do you fork or do you branch?** Git allows you to both "fork" and "branch" repositories to make a place to work on changes before you submit them for integration into the main code. **[Making a fork](https://help.github.com/articles/fork-a-repo/)** creates a copy of the repository in your own GitHub account. **Making a branch** of the main repository means you're working in your own little space, but it's still part of the main repository---which helps keep the project organized, since everyone can easily see what teammates are working on.